packages

 Homonyms

-If a name matches multiple names, get_tsn_()
+If a name matches multiple names, get_tsn_() will return all matches.

 # resolve morganella name

-<- gna_verifier("Morganella", capitalize = TRUE)
+resolved <- gna_verifier("Morganella", capitalize = TRUE)

 # Retrieve matches

-<- get_tsn_(resolved$matchedCanonicalSimple) # works as of 2025-09-19 tsn
+tsn <- get_tsn_(resolved$matchedCanonicalSimple) # works as of 2025-09-19

 Retrieving data for taxon 'Morganella'